uchytma/gallerio/README.md

 Photo gallery management

 ## Features
-- Manage image galleries.
+- Manage multiple image galleries.
 One gallery can contains images from different directories.
-- Browse image in galleries; which are sorted by capture date.
+- Browse images in galleries; which are sorted by capture date.
-- Every image can be tagged by multiple tags.
-Tags are stored in gallerio metadata file and in EXIF data of every image.
+- Each image can be marked with multiple tags.
+Tags are stored in gallerio metadata file and in EXIF data of image.
 - Images with specified tags can be exported (copied) to different location (API function only).

 ## Techstack